-The internet is a powerful enabler for social change; yet, many nonprofits lack the high-speed broadband they need to carry out their missions.
-Our mission is to get schools, libraries, and nonprofits the connectivity they need to maximize their philanthropic impact and better serve our world.
+The internet is a powerful enabler for social change; yet, many community anchor institutes lack the high-speed broadband they need to fulfill their missions.
+Mobile Beacon is dedicated to providing schools, libraries, and nonprofits the affordable connectivity they need to maximize their philanthropic impact and better serve our world.

 Our History & Impact

-Mobile Beacon was created by the North American Catholic Educational Programming Foundation (NACEPF), 501(c)(3) nonprofit organization and the second largest national Educational Broadband Service (EBS) provider in the United States.
-Our programs and services are a natural extension of the mission of EBS, to leverage broadband to bring equal educational and digital opportunity to all Americans.
-Since 2010, we’ve helped nonprofits across all sectors get the Internet access they need and extend that access within their communities to those who need it most.
+Mobile Beacon was created by the North American Catholic Educational Programming Foundation (NACEPF), 501(c)(3) nonprofit organization, and the second-largest national Educational Broadband Service (EBS) provider in the United States.
+Our programs and services are a natural extension of the mission of EBS, to leverage broadband to bring equal educational and digital opportunities to all Americans.
+Since 2010, we’ve helped thousands of community anchor institutions across the country get reliable internet access and extend the broadband service to the communities they serve.

 Mobile Beacon is born!

 We created a unique broadband service exclusively for educational and nonprofit organizations that include high speed, anytime/anywhere access, and unlimited data for just $10/month.

 In our first year, community anchor institutions across all sectors started using our service including schools, libraries, nonprofits, and emergency response teams.